wilkinson/formalin/README.md

 =====

-This tool is a browser-based, user-extensible report generator for clinical environments, as outlined by our recently accepted [abstract](https://docs.google.com/document/pub?id=1FiF-YZFOuURaMsRb71Baaw4WjKv19LZGtbrI9WMx7W8).
+This tool is a browser-based, user-extensible report generator for clinical environments, as outlined in our recently accepted [abstract](https://docs.google.com/document/pub?id=1FiF-YZFOuURaMsRb71Baaw4WjKv19LZGtbrI9WMx7W8).

 The tool is deployed as a web application composed entirely from static content